mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 For each method, a `CompletionStage` is returned - this is Java 8 interface for a future.
 If the future may complete to have an empty value, e.g. calling `getSubject` when no subject is present, the return type is `CompletionStage<Optional>`.

 An application may have one or more handler implementations, which will be explored when we discuss the `HandlerCache`.
 Despite the use of the definite article in the section title, you can have as many Deadbolt handlers in your app as you wish.
-These can be specified on a per-constraint basis, allowing tight contol over your authorization configuration if required.
+These can be specified on a per-constraint basis, allowing tight control over your authorization configuration if required.

 ### AbstractDeadboltHandler
 Deadbolt provides an abstract implementation of `DeadboltHandler`, called - in time-honoured fashion - `AbstractDeadboltHandler`.
 This provides the following behaviour:

-* No pre-authorization operations are carried out; a future containg an empty option is returned.
+* No pre-authorization operations are carried out; a future containing an empty option is returned.
 * No subject is present; a future containing an empty option is returned.
 * No dynamic resource handler is present; as you can probably guess by now, a future containing an empty option is returned.
 * Authorization failure gives the standard Play unauthorized template rendered into a HTTP 401 response.